m-carrasco/net-ssa/README.md

 `net-ssa` has native dependencies, which are shipped in the project already.
 You shouldn't need to build them.
 Usually, this is only required for development.
 The supported systems are:
 * Linux - x86-64
 * Windows - x86-64
-* MacOS - x86-64 and arm64
+* macOS - x86-64 and arm64

 In case they must be re-built, [`./net-ssa/souffle/build-all-with-docker.sh`](https://github.com/m-carrasco/net-ssa/blob/main/souffle/build-all-with-docker.sh) is available.
 The script compiles these dependencies from scratch using the source code in your repository.
 Under the hood, the script isolates this process using Docker.
 This only builds the Linux and Windows dependencies.
-Cross-compilation for MacOS is incredible difficult.
-If you are a MacOS user, check the CI to figure out the required dependencies and execute `build-souffle-macos-x86-64-arm64.sh`.
+Cross-compilation for macOS is incredible difficult.
+If you are a macOS user, check the CI to figure out the required dependencies and execute `build-souffle-macos-x86-64-arm64.sh`.

 ## Examples